Kevin Stuart: Career

 Stuart was described as a "grand all-round fullback and a fearless tackler".
 He was playing in his first season for the Christchurch Marist club when he made his debut for his province, Canterbury in 1948.
 He became very popular amongst the Canterbury supporters, mainly due to his defensive abilities.

 In 1950 Stuart played in his first All Black trial, failing to be selected.
 Subsequently he was overlooked in both 1951 and 1952, but continued to be a major contribution to the Canterbury's Ranfurly Shield reign from 1953 to 1956.
-In 1955, aged 26, Stuart was given his All Black opportunity in the first test against the Wallabies.
+In 1955, aged 26, Stuart was given his All Black opportunity in the first test against Australia.
 Considered an average performance in the 15-8 win, many believed he would be selected again for the national side.
 He was one of five players selected for player of the year for the 1955 season.
 In his provincial career, Stuart played 79 games and scored 383 points.
 He scored 100 of those in 1951, a rare accomplishment in those days.

 Injuries prevented Stuart from playing at his full potential thereafter.
 He broke an arm in 1954 during a Ranfurly Shield match against Otago.
 In 1956 he faced severe shoulder problems and based on medical advice, Stuart retired that year.